karwler/VertiRead/README.md

 Installing the packages "libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev" should do the trick.
 (Assuming that all necessary dependencies for those are installed automatically in the process.)

 There’s a pre-made launcher, which is copied to the build directory after compilation.
-If you want a menu entry for the program, just set the executable’s and icon’s path to the .desktop file and move it to either "/usr/share/applications" or "~/.local/share/applications".
+If you want a menu entry for the program, just set the executable’s and icon’s path in the .desktop file and move it to either "/usr/share/applications" or "~/.local/share/applications".

 Settings files are being saved in "~/.vertiread".
 Note: It's possible that the mouse wheel won't work properly under Linux and I have no idea why.